rahul7400/Covid-Relief-INDIA-APP/README.md

 # Covid-Relief-INDIA-APP
 This app helps you to find covid relief services near you.Like if a person is in the need of plasma or beds in hospital or anything than this app will help you to do so.
+# Cloud Link Of the App
+<a href="https://mega.nz/folder/ml92AbAa#G7y64ejF1ueLKut3NdCgNw">Click here to redirect to the cloud</a>
 # App Screenshots

 This app usually shows you all the latest <b>Twitter Tweets</b> by searching the query of your city.